openUC2/imswitch-pi-gen/README.md

-# Openflexure Pi OS
+# ImSwitch Pi OS

-This repository is intended to become the new home for the OpenFlexure OS image (currently generated in the `openflexure/pi-gen` repository).
-It will include `pi-gen` from upstream (i.e. the Raspberry Pi project) as a submodule, in order to better separate the OpenFlexure-specific modifications from the upstream project.
+This repository is intended to become the new home for the ImSwitch OS image (currently generated in the `imswitch-pi-gen` repository).
+It will include `pi-gen` from upstream (i.e. the Raspberry Pi project) as a submodule, in order to better separate the ImSwitch-specific modifications from the upstream project.
+This is heavily inspired by the Opflexure Pi-Gen image.

 ## pull submodules